 So, I’ve passed the update command “sudo apt update && apt upgrade -y”, and I’ve noticed that the update is taking longer than expected.
-Of course, after that, I checked the internet speed, and the speed was good enough to handle 4k video.

 In this guidepost, we will show you how to fix slow apt updates.
-Before that, let’s understand why the update is slowing down.

-Whenever you update the Kali official repository, all the required files are fetched from the default repository http://http.kali.org.
+Whenever you update the Kali official repository, all the required files are fetched from the default repository at http://http.kali.org.

-A default server may get swamped up with a large number of ongoing connections, resulting in a slow update, and even you may get a high-speed connection once the server is free.
+A default server may get swamped with a large number of ongoing connections, resulting in a slow update, and even you may get a high-speed connection once the server is free.

-Now we will see how to replace the default repositories link with the available mirror links.
+After getting an idea of the reason behind the slow update process in Kali Linux, let’s dive into how to replace the default repositories link with the available mirror links.

-View and backup /etc/apt/source.list file
+View and Backup /etc/apt/source.list File

 A default sources.list file stored at /etc/apt/sources.list, to view content, open a terminal and pass the following command: